 At some point during the effort, a firefighter charged with supervising the safety of personnel inside the building fell to the ground face-first, losing consciousness, George said.
 The 12-year fire district veteran was taken to a hospital where he regained consciousness and is steadily improving, said spokeswoman Emily Hopkins.

 George said an investigation is under way to determine how he was hurt.
-No one was inside the restaurant when the fire started and no other injuries were
+No one was inside the restaurant when the fire started and no other injuries were reported.

 It took about two more hours to control the fire, which started in the kitchen, George said.
 A preliminary investigation points to an electrical cause and so far it has been deemed accidental.
 The fire caused $1 million to $1.5 million in damage.